FAQ - SNCURCS/NC LSAMP 2013

 Can I choose what time I present my work?

 Which type of presentation type should I choose?

 What happens if I worked with a group on a research project, can a group make a presentation?

-If I need to stay the night in Durham, do you have a list of hotels?
+If I need to stay the night in Charlotte, do you have a list of hotels?

-If I am presenting and I need to stay the night in Durham, is there funding available to help me with the cost?
+If I am presenting and I need to stay in Charlotte on Friday night, is there funding available to help me with the cost?

 Any undergraduate student currently enrolled at an institution of higher education in North Carolina.
 This means any and all undergraduate students at community colleges, four-year colleges and universities.
 The research/scholarship/creative work could be from a class (like independent research), participation in an undergraduate research experience (i.e., REU) or other funded projects with a faculty mentor,and even if you volunteered your time to the project.
 High school students may also apply to present work on a case-by-case basis.

 Yes.
 For example if you spent the summer at a national laboratory you can present at SNCURCS.
 The qualifying criterion is that you are enrolled as an undergraduate student at an institution of higher learning in North Carolina.

 No. The organizing committee feels strongly that SNCURCS should focus on the research, scholarship and creativity achievements of undergraduate students.
 Faculty members should encourage their students to present the results of their collaboration.